AdobeDocs/campaign.en/help/automation/distributed-marketing/creating-a-local-campaign.md

 ![](assets/mkg_dist_command_valid_web.png)

-#### Approving via the Adobe Campaign console {#approving-via-the-adobe-campaign-console}
+#### Approve via the Client Console {#approving-via-the-adobe-campaign-console}

-The order may also be approved via the console, in the campaign order overview.
+The order may also be approved via the Client Console, in the campaign order overview.
 To approve an order, select it and click **[!UICONTROL Approve the order]**.

 ![](assets/mkg_dist_local_order_valid.png)